Can Stationary Distributions of Scale-Invariant Neural Networks Be Described by the Thermodynamics of an Ideal Gas?: Neural Network Experiments

 Therefore, keeping $\eta$ fixed and varying $\lambda$ yields an adiabatic process with $\dd S = 0$.
 This is indeed observed in the simulation (Subfigures~\ref{fig:isotropic_vmf_lr}c,d): the entropy depends only on $\eta$ and remains constant as $\lambda$ changes.
 Note that this property is specific to the VMF distribution.
 For other distributions $\rho_{\overline{\bm{w}}}$, the values of $C_V$, $C_p$, and $\gamma$ may differ, requiring coordinated changes of $\eta$ and $\lambda$ to achieve an adiabatic process.

-\section{Neural network experiments}
+\section{Neural Network Experiments}

-\subsection{Generalizing isotropic noise model}
+\subsection{Generalizing Isotropic Noise Model}

-The case of neural networks is complicated by the behavior of covariance matrix $\Sigma_{\overline{\bm{w}}}$, which is both anisotropic and spatially dependent. \cite{chaudhari2018stochastic} show that for general networks (i.e., not necessarily scale-invariant) trained with fixed LR $\eta$, the stationary distribution takes the form $\rho_{\bm{w}} \propto \exp(-\Phi(\bm{w})/T_0)$ with $T_0 \propto \eta$.
-Here $\Phi(\bm{w})$ is no longer the training loss $L(\bm{w})$, as in the isotropic noise model, but some implicit \emph{potential}, determined by the training loss $L(\bm{w})$ and the covariance matrix $\bm{\Sigma}_{\bm{w}}$, and independent of the LR $\eta$.
+For neural networks, the isotropic noise assumption breaks down: the covariance matrix $\bm{\Sigma}_{\overline{\bm{w}}}$ is generally anisotropic and spatially dependent. \cite{chaudhari2018stochastic} show that for general networks (i.e., not necessarily scale-invariant) trained with fixed LR $\eta$, the stationary distribution takes the form $\rho^*_{\bm{w}} \propto \exp(-\Phi(\bm{w})/T_0)$ with $T_0 \propto \eta$, where $\Phi(\bm{w})$ is an implicit \emph{potential} determined by the loss $L(\bm{w})$ and the covariance matrix $\bm{\Sigma}_{\bm{w}}$, but independent of $\eta$.
 In this setting, $\Phi$ replaces the training loss as the effective energy.
 An explicit expression for $\Phi$ is known only in special cases, such as linear regression~\cite{kunin2023limiting}.
 We extend this framework to scale-invariant models by restricting to the unit sphere and defining $\rho^*_{\overline{\bm{w}}}\propto \exp(-\Phi(\overline{\bm{w}})/T_0)$ with $T_0$ determined by training hyperparameters.
 This distribution arises in all three training protocols introduced in Section~\ref{sec:sde}.